 What happens to young firms in transitional countries?

-I observed a common trend: young firms that are dynamic, innovative and productive and whose owners are highly educated are more likely to fail in transitional countries than the similar firms in developed economies.
+I observed a common trend: young firms that are dynamic, innovative and productive and whose owners are highly educated are more likely to fail in transitional countries than similar firms in developed economies.

-In an open-market society, the survival of fittest applies in developed countries, not in transitional economies where other factors may become obstacles to even the fittest of these new firms.
+In an open-market society, the survival of fittest applies in developed countries, but not in transitional economies where other factors may become obstacles to even the fittest of these new firms.
 These firms perform better and are more innovative than companies that have been in the market for a while.